 Become and work as a freelancer in Romania by following the steps in this guide.
 However, if you are overwhelmed by the amount of paperwork involved, you are not alone.
 This is how many of our regular clients came to learn about Xolo; they wanted to get the paperwork over as fast as possible.
 This is understandable because no one wants to spend valuable time on bureaucratic procedures.

 Xolo makes it possible for you to register your freelance business in Romania, obtain a VAT number, keep accurate accounting records and file taxes.
-Find out how our products' features can help you to send your electronic invoices, calculate VAT automatically, and manage your business financial health.
-Work as a freelancer or open your own business today.Freelance
+Find out how Xolo can help you to send your electronic invoices, calculate VAT automatically, and manage your business financial health.
+Open your own business and run it from anywhere today.Freelance